SerhanMiah/serhanmiah/README.md

 - 🌱 I am presently acquiring proficiency in Python, TypeScript, Django, Flask and broadening my coding expertise.

-- 🌱 I am actively engaged in expanding my proficiency in C++ and sharpening my skills in Unity and Unreal game development.
+- 🌱 I am actively engaged in expanding my proficiency in C# and sharpening my skills in Unity and Unreal game development.

 -  💬 Ask me about React, Next.JS, Python and TypeScript